-By default, the scan is set to run daily at 3:00 a.m., but this schedule can be changed.
-CrashPlan periodically runs additional verification scans to detect data corruption, purge files that are no longer selected for backup, and prune file versions and deleted files according to your frequency and version settings.
+By default, the scan is set to automatically run every day, but this schedule can be changed by updating the Preferred time for verification scan setting in device backup settings.
+The Code42 agent periodically runs additional verification scans to detect data corruption, purge files that are no longer selected for backup, and prune file versions and deleted files according to your frequency and version settings.

-- When changing the file selection: If you update your backup file selection, either to add or remove files, the scan runs to look for new, changed, or deleted files.
+- Changing the file selection: If you update your backup file selection, either to add or remove files, the scan runs to look for new, changed, or deleted files.

 If the file verification scan is in process when a backup status report is sent, the backup status report may reflect the percentage of your file selection that has been verified instead of the amount backed up.
 You can verify the actual size of your backup archive using Option 1 below.

-There are several items you can check to verify that your backup archive is intact and that CrashPlan isn't starting your backup over.
+There are several items you can check to verify that your backup archive is intact and that the Code42 agent is not starting your backup over.

 Option 1: Verify the size of your archive